Wildlander-mod/Support/Docs/FAQ.md

 	4) Use the "link" icon next to the download to manually download the file(s) and copy into the downloads directory you specified when starting the wabbajack install process
 	5) Restart wabbajack - it will then proceed with the install

+3) If Dyndalod is the one Stuck, please try a free VPN such as nordvpn or proton and restart wabbajack.
+If this fails to work, please visit official discord and ask for assistence in the ultsky-support channel

 ---
 # **4.0.7 Issues**
 ## Can't Launch Ultimate Skyrim Bat file